Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 ./launch_hw_emu.sh or ./launch_hw_emu.sh -g (for waveform viewer)...

 ```

-When hardware emulation is launched, you see the QEMU simulator load.
+When hardware emulation is launched, the QEMU simulator load displays.
 Wait for the autoboot countdown to go to zero.
-After a few minutes, the root Linux prompt comes up:
+After a few minutes, the root Linux prompt displays:

 ```bash
 root@versal-rootfs-common-2025_2:~#